jesmet/TATADA/README.md

 Above 30

 "Stay cool and hydrated indoors."

-If the input is not a valid number (e.g., letters or symbols), the program should output: "Invalid input.
-Please enter a number."
+If the input is not a valid number the program should output: "Invalid input.
+Please enter a number"